 Back in February, I wrote a piece on what to do when you get an SEC subpoena.
 SEC subpoenas are only part of the securities regulatory landscape.
-While the SEC can and will subpoena anyone – registered or unregistered – who is potentially the target of or may have helpful information related to an SEC investigation, FINRA registered representatives are subject to FINRA Rule 8210 as well.
+While the SEC can and will subpoena anyone – registered or unregistered – who is potentially the target of or may have helpful information related to an SEC investigation, FINRA registered representatives are additionally subject to FINRA inquiries via FINRA Rule 8210.

 FINRA Rule 8210 allows FINRA investigators to essentially “subpoena” a person – i.e., require that they testify on the record and/or compel them to produce documents – without actually ever getting a subpoena.
 Instead, FINRA uses what is commonly (and not surprisingly) referred to as an “8210 Request.”

 8210 Requests are similar to SEC subpoenas in their function, but differ slightly in practice.
 FINRA investigators will regularly tell parties that FINRA is not the government, but merely a private member organization.
 Why is that significant?
-Some may say that its significant because they cannot actually “require” someone to come testify under a threat of contempt or jailtime – that response is in a way “voluntary.”
+Some may say that it’s significant because FINRA cannot actually “require” someone to come testify under a threat of contempt or jailtime; that your response is, in a way, “voluntary.”

 However, this is not entirely accurate.
 Failing to respond to a FINRA 8210 request means that you lose your license – and for full-time registered reps, your livelihood.
 That’s not very “voluntary.”
 Additionally, because it is not technically a government actor, FINRA investigators regularly remind parties that there is no 5th Amendment privilege against self-incrimination – even though in some cases, the conduct under investigation may be criminal and the testimony being given is under oath.
 So, “pleading the fifth” while retaining your license is likely not going to be an option.

 Now that we know what an 8210 Request is and how it works, what do you do if you get one?